1958 Alabama Crimson Tide football team: Tennessee

 In their annual rivalry game against Tennessee, a pair of Billy Majors touchdowns for the Volunteers provided for the final margin in their 14–7 victory in Knoxville.
 After a scoreless first quarter, the Vols took a 7–0 halftime lead when Majors scored on a one-yard run on the first play of the second quarter.
 He then extended the Tennessee lead to 14–0 in the third on a seven-yard run, before Alabama made the final score 14–7 on a one-yard Bobby Jackson touchdown run.
 In the game, Alabama fumbled the ball five times and Tennessee recovered three of them.
-The loss brought Alabama's all-time record against Tennessee to 18–18–5.